stringnull-sparetime/jpa-origins/README.md

 # 🦖
 <b>jpaorigins-stringnull-variation</b>.
 This project is my Brother's challenge to me.
-Lets say that I am living at the age of dinosaur, around 200BC(Before Cornedbeef) where then I need to create my OWN persistence framework without the aid of <b>Spring Data JPA.</b>
+Lets say that I am living at the age of dinosaur, around 200BC(Before Cornedbeef) where then I need to create my OWN persistence framework without the aid of <b>Spring Data JPA.</b> You can normally compare this from an ORM framework Hibernate, SQLAlchemy, Active Record, Doctrine ORM ... and more.
+<p></p>
+Protest? <b>this is not a full-pledge framework.</b> These demonstrate advance technique such as dynamic proxy, invocation handling, reflection, annotation processing and query generation.